Andreas Babler: Political career

-In 1989, Babler joined the Socialist Youth Austria (SJÖ), where he rose to become the state secretary for the SJ Lower Austria, then the federal secretary of the SJÖ, and lastly vice president of the International Union of Socialist Youth (IUSY).
+In 1989, Babler joined the Socialist Youth Austria (SJÖ), where he rose to become state secretary for SJ Lower Austria, federal secretary of the SJÖ in 1996, and later vice president of the International Union of Socialist Youth (IUSY).
+He was considered part of the Marxist–Leninist "Stamokap” wing of the Socialist Youth and strongly supported socialist Yugoslavia during the 1990s.
+In 1999, Babler organised a “Vienna Tribunal” opposing the International Criminal Tribunal for the former Yugoslavia and criticised the Rambouillet Agreement.

 In 1995, he became a member of the town council of Traiskirchen.
+In 1996, he drew criticism for an article attacking the Catholic Church and calling for the removal of crucifixes from classrooms, remarks he later described as satire.
 He became mayor of Traiskirchen in 2014.
-In his first election he received the best election result for the SPÖ in Traiskirchen since 1945: 73.1 percent, an increase of 4.2%.
+In his first election he received the best election result for the SPÖ in Traiskirchen since 1945.